biolink/biolink-model/docs/StudyResult.md

  * [ChiSquaredAnalysisResult](ChiSquaredAnalysisResult.md) - A result of a chi squared analysis.
  * [ConceptCountAnalysisResult](ConceptCountAnalysisResult.md) - A result of a concept count analysis.
+ * [LogOddsAnalysisResult](LogOddsAnalysisResult.md) - A result of a log odds ratio analysis.
  * [ObservedExpectedFrequencyAnalysisResult](ObservedExpectedFrequencyAnalysisResult.md) - A result of a observed expected frequency analysis.
  * [RelativeFrequencyAnalysisResult](RelativeFrequencyAnalysisResult.md) - A result of a relative frequency analysis.
  * [TextMiningResult](TextMiningResult.md) - A result of text mining.